codetann/jazz-app-backend/readme.md

 NOTE: App currently takes a while to load up.
 Need to find way to speed up process.

+UPDATE: App currently is not working.
+Problem with loading resources through cheerio

 ### `Link`

 Link to production application: https://inspiring-nobel-5a54e3.netlify.app/